 This winding road covers almost 470 miles to connect the Great Smoky Mountains National Park in North Carolina to the Shenandoah National Park in Virginia.
-Along the way you’ll pass split-rail fences, old farmsteads, mountain meadows and scenic overlooks.
-Stop along the way at the numerous hiking trails, visit a local farm, and make a detour to visit Monticello, the home of Thomas Jefferson.
+While you drive, you’ll pass split-rail fences, old farmsteads, mountain meadows, and scenic overlooks.
+Stop along the way at the numerous hiking trails, visit a local farm, or tour a historic home.

 Connecticut's Covered Bridges

 Take your time exploring the roughly 100-mile loop through the northwest corner of the state.

 Pass through the Town of Falls Village in Canaan, where the churches, streets, houses, and the railroad depot still look as they did in the 1800s.
 The Appalachian Trail runs right through town, so you can follow the white hash marks to go on a day hike.
 Then pass through the West Cornwall Covered Bridge, which covers 172 feet over the Housatonic River.
 Visit Lake Waramaug State Park for hiking and fall foliage, and then head to Litchfield to visit White Flower Farm.

 New England's Historic Trails

 Yes, it’s cliche, but New England does have beautiful fall foliage and lots of hikes and historic places to stop.